 Install the faucet either before you install the sink or afterward by dropping it into the holes on the sink or countertop and tightening the retaining nuts with pliers.
 Finish by connecting the faucet supply hoses (which HomeAdvisor recommends replacing with new ones), the pop-up stopper and the P-trap.

 Nothing upgrades the appearance of an old vanity like installing a new countertop, and doing so gives you more flexibility in the choice of sink and faucet.
 For example, you can completely change the look of the vanity by equipping it with a vessel sink, which requires a 1 1/2-inch hole for the drain rather than a sink cutout.
 If the cabinet is long enough, you can install two sinks instead of just one.
 Both options require a new countertop.

 Bathroom vanity tops are typically glued or caulked to the cabinet.
 To remove one, you usually have to chip at the glue with a chisel or paint scraper and hammer or cut through the old caulk with a utility knife and then pry off the top with a pry bar.
-There may also be fasteners, so look carefully with a flashlight and unscrew any you find.
+There may also be fasteners, so look carefully with a flashlight and remove any you find.
 Don't forget to cut the caulk between the edge of the vanity top and the wall before you start prying.